pgdogdev/docs/docs/features/sharding/copy.md

 # COPY

 `COPY` is a special PostgreSQL command that ingests a file directly into a database table.
-This allows to ingest data faster than by using individual `INSERT` queries.
+This allows ingesting data faster than by using individual `INSERT` queries.
 PgDog supports parsing this command, sharding the file automatically, and splitting the data between shards, invisible to the application.

 <center style="margin-top: 2rem;">